 Since 2002 Phyllis Gobbell has served on the English faculty at Nashville State Community College, where she is now Associate Professor.
-She teaches courses in composition and literature.
+She teaches courses in composition, creative writing, and literature.
 She served as editor of the literary magazine, Tetrahedra, for eight years.

 She earned her B.S. in Education at the University of Tennessee, Knoxville, and received her M.A. in English from Austin Peay State University, Clarksville, Tennessee, where the graduate program offered a creative thesis option.
 Her thesis was a 90-page collection of stories entitled Listen to Me.
 Most of the stories have been published in literary journals and have received awards.